Chronic encephalopathy (progressive dementia plus syndrome)

 SLE: Systemic lupus erythematosus (SLE): Nervous system dysfunction occurs in 50 - 90% of patients with SLE.
 Neurologic involvement is more common in patients with APLS.
 SLE-related nervous system involvement encompasses a wide spectrum of overt neurologic and psychiatric features ranging from subtle cognitive abnormalities (such as attention, memory, visuospatial abnormalities) to dementia (80%), headaches (including migraine and benign intracranial hypertension) (54%), seizure disorders (42%), visual failure (32%), mood disorders and psychosis (44%), cerebrovascular disease, demyelinating disease, movement disorders, myelopathy, (9%), acute confusional states (7%), cranial neuropathy (7%), cognitive dysfunction, anxiety disorders (13%), mood disorders and psychosis, stroke (15%), acute aseptic meningitis (2%), chorea, demyelinating syndrome and myelopathy are all recognized as common manifestations of CNS lupus.
 Peripheral nervous system involvement includes mild (or even asymptomatic) symmetric distal sensory or sensorimotor polyneuropathy (including mononeuritis multiplex, GBS-like, CIDP, CTS or chronic sensorimotor axonal neuropathy)(28%), and, rarely, MG.
 Presentation with neurologic features at onset of disease is rare and occurs in only 3%.
 Arthralgias, pulmonary involvement, proteinuria, hypertension, DVT, Raynaud's phenomenon, skin rash are the most common systemic manifestations preceding neurological SLE.
 Smith antibodies are very specific but are only found in 30% of patients.
 CSF findings are often non-specific.
 A modest protein elevation and pleocytosis are seen in the CSF of 25-60% of patients with CNS lupus.
 Damage to the blood-brain barrier is present in about 30% of CNS lupus patients, as evidenced by elevated Q-albumin.
 An elevated IgG index, indicating the presence of intrathecal IgG production, is present in 25-60% of these patients, and an elevated IgM index is even more common.
 Oligoclonal banding is present in 20-80% of CNS lupus patients indicating that only a few B-cell clones may be responsible for CNS IgG production.
 The presence of anticardiolipin antibodies and the lupus anticoagulant have also been suggested as risk factors for CNS involvement in SLE.
 Additional evidence can be episodic polyarthralgias, anemia of chronic disease, transient skin rash, and recurrent pneumonitis, elevated erythrocyte sedimentation rate (50%), depressed complement levels and laboratory reports of high-titer antinuclear antibodies (85%) and antibodies to double-stranded DNA.
 MRI may be normal in up to 36% of patients, while abnormalities are seen in 15 to 78% of patients with active neuropsychiatric SLE.
 Many different neuroimaging presentations of CNS lupus can occur.
 These can include atrophy, infarct, discrete gray matter lesions, diffuse gray matter hyperintensities, focal, diffuse or periventricular white matter hyperintensities, and cerebral edema.
 MRI may show extensive bilateral white matter abnormalities suggestive of edema in the cerebral hemispheres, the brain stem, in the cerebellum, which may be associated with hypertension, benign intracranial hypertension, immunosuppression or other signs of active CNS lupus.
 CNS involvement in SLE is often reversible.
 Recovery from the CNS symptoms is observed in 70-85% of episodes.
 Treatment for CNS lupus involves high-dose steroids and cytotoxic agents such as cyclophosphamide, as is usually the case in patients with renal glomerular disease or other significant organ system involvement.
 The prognosis for 5-year survival is >90%.
 Primary angiitis of the CNS (PACNS): The mode of onset ranges from acute to insidious, but there is often a prodromal period of > 6 months.
 Characteristically, the course is chronic and fluctuating with recurring episodes of severe headache (64%), confusion (56%), a wide range of neurologic deficits such as transient ischemic attacks, strokes, paraparesis, cranial neuropathies, ataxia, seizures and myelopathy (5%), and mostly thoracic, on the background of a progressive dementia.
 ESR is raised in 2/3 and leucocytosis in 50% of patients.
 The CSF findings usually include a modest pleocytosis, elevated protein, and normal glucose.
 It is extremely important that the CSF be cultured, since PACNS has been reported in association with numerous infections involving bacteria, fungi, parasites, spirochetes, mycobacteria, and viruses.
 Brain MRI may reveal small multiple infarcts and cerebral angiogram (normal in 40% of cases) may show abrupt changes in the caliber of small cerebral arteries.
 Cerebral angiography demonstrates several areas of segmental arterial narrowing.
 Although the gold standard for diagnosis is brain or leptomeningeal biopsy, nearly one in four biopsy procedures may result in a false-negative outcome.
 CNS vasculitis may also develop in the course of infections (bacterial, viral (HSV), fungal, syphilis, borreliosis, rickettsiosis), lymphoproliferative disorders, and connective tissue diseases, or may be associated with drugs (amphetamines, cocaine, heroin, ephedrine, phenylpropanolamine).
 Since the differential diagnosis with HSV may be difficult PCR test of CSF is crucial.
 The diagnosis of PACNS is based on the clinical scenario of multiple strokes in different vascular territories, headaches, memory difficulties, behavioral changes, and CSF pleocytosis with absence of systemic signs and symptoms (fever, weight loss, joint or muscle pains, skin rash or ulcers; and serologic evidence of inflammation and autoantibodies).
 The clinical course, as well as the CSF protein and WBC, should be monitored to determine response to treatment (standard therapy has been a combination of corticosteroids and cyclophosphamide continued for 6-12 months) and also to help regulate the duration of treatment and the dose of oral prednisone.
 NeuroBehçet disease: Men are affected more commonly, and when there is any serious organ involvement (including the CNS), this gender predilection is further pronounced; among cases with neurologic involvement, the male to female ratio is nearly 4:1.The diagnostic criteria for Behçet disease require recurrent oral aphthae plus any 2 of the following: genital ulcers or scars; uveitis or retinal vasculitis; skin lesions such as folliculitis, acneiform lesions, or erythema nodosa; and hyperreactivity of skin to nonspecific physical insult such as pinprick (skin pathergy test).
 Other organ systems also may be involved, including the gastrointestinal tract, blood vessels (mainly the venous side), and lungs.
 There is CNS involvement in about 5% of cases.
 In the majority of these, there is a meningoencephalitis involving mainly the brainstem and diencephalon.
 In a smaller group, occlusion of the major cerebral dural sinuses may lead to intracranial hypertension without any meningoencephalitic involvement.
 Headache in Behçet disease may be due to either migraine, ETTH, sinus venous thrombosis or meningoencephalitis.
 When there is CNS involvement, treatment of Behçet syndrome consists of high-dose steroids and other immunosuppressants such as azathioprine or cyclophosphamide.
 If there is no CNS involvement or any other serious organ involvement, immunosuppression is not indicated.
 Since Behçet syndrome is a chronic disease with a predilection for inducing vascular occlusion, the use of triptans is risky in those patients with migraines.

-Hashimoto encephalopathy: This type of encephalopathy may present with subacute or acute encephalopathic process with generalized or focal seizures and “stroke-like” episodes, temporary neurological deficits, a variety of psychiatric disturbances (ranging from sleep disturbance, dementia to psychosis) often associated with myoclonus and tremulousness and occasionally myelopathy.
+Hashimoto encephalopathy: This type of encephalopathy may present with subacute or acute encephalopathic process with generalized or focal seizures and stroke-like episodes, temporary neurological deficits, a variety of psychiatric disturbances (ranging from sleep disturbance, dementia to psychosis) often associated with myoclonus and tremulousness and occasionally myelopathy.
 Patients are usually euthyroid or TSH can be increased with reduced T4.
 Independently, serum and CSF antithyroglobulin and antithyroperoxidase antibody titers are increased and no raised protein or oligoclonal bands are found in the CSF.
 Other antibodies (antineuronal and antinuclear) may be increased.
 CSF is normal or nonspecific.
 EEG may reveal diffuse slowing w or w/o intermittent runs of high-amplitude delta rhythm or synchronous sharp waves.
 Brain MRI may normal or show diffuse or focal reversible white matter abnormalities and generalized atrophy.
 Spontaneous recovery may occur however dramatic improvement may also be observed after a 5-day course of methylprednisolone 500 mg/day.

 Metachromatic leucodystrophy (MLD): This slow progressive autosomal recessive disorder presents in its adult form typically with psychiatric manifestations; behavioral problems and slowly progressive dementia (frontal or subcortical in nature).
 Motor disturbance (spasticity) and cerebellar dysfunction may not occur until one decade after the onset of psychiatric manifestations.
 NCVs reveal substantially impaired motor nerve conduction (segmental demyelination) even in the absence of clinical features of polyneuropathy.
 CSF reveals raised protein levels.
 Some patients may develop abdominal symptoms related to sulphatide gallbladder stones.
 Brain MRI shows periventricular leukodystrophy (with frontal predilection) or can be normal.
 A convenient way to demonstrate MLD is the sulphatide excess in urinary sediment.
 The laboratory diagnostic tests show marked decrease or absence of arylsulphatase A activity in the urine and white blood cells or cultured skin fibroblasts.
 Sural biopsy reveals accumulation of metachromatic material.
 Important to know is that 1/50 to 1/100 of the normal population are homozygous for a common pseudodeficiency mutation in the arylsulphatase A gene (P426L, chromosome 22q).
 The work up for MLD deserves attention in any atypical MS-like syndrome or peripheral neuropathy of unknown origin.
 The course is prolonged and survival into 5th and 6th decade is possible.